tejavarma-aln/Password-Protected-PDF-TDL/README.md

 3)Load the tcp in tally - PdfLocker.txt

-4)Export Ledger Statement or Slaes Invoices by clicking on Encrypt PDF Button (Right Side)
+4)Export Ledger Statement or Sales Invoices by clicking on Encrypt PDF Button (Right Side)

 5)It will ask for user password and owner password